 Do you exchange rings in a vow renewal?

-You don't have to exchange rings at your renewal.
-You may want to exchange your original wedding rings or add new ones to your collection.
+You don't have to exchange rings at your renewal, but you may want to exchange your original wedding rings or add new ones to your collection.

-If you're exchanging new wedding rings many couples wear them on their right hright-handand ring finger.
+If you're exchanging new wedding rings, many couples wear them on their right-hand ring finger.

-Or you could exchange other meaningful gifts.
-Couples renewing vows on anniversaries often exchange gifts in line with the traditional material associated with the year of marriage.
+You could also exchange other meaningful gifts.
+Couples renewing vows on anniversaries often exchange gifts in accordance with the traditional material associated with the year of marriage.

 Sometimes, the gift is a big, smoochy kiss.